 In many ways, it’s a very small-scale film, much more concerned with such interpersonal deconstructions; the away team are simply constructing a warp-capable ship, Data faces temptation from the Borg Queen, and Picard is engaged in guerrilla warfare with the Borg.
 There’s only one space battle and no real star trekking, with even less diplomacy, making the film both grounded but also outlandish thanks to its time travel plot and the use of one of the franchise’s most horrific and persistent antagonists.
 It remains easily my favourite of the Next Generation films and, potentially, my favourite Star Trek movie because of its themes, presentation, and intensity of the plot.

 Are you a fan of Star Trek: First Contact?
 Where does it rank for you compared to the other Star Trek movies?
 What did you think to the film’s time travel plot or the use of the Borg?
 What about Picard’s characterisation and Data’s character arc?
 Are you a fan of the Borg?
 If so, what are some of your favourite episodes and, if not, why is that and which enemy would you have preferred to see in the film?
 Where do you stand on the Kirk vs. Picard, Original Series vs. Next Generation debate?
-Whatever your thoughts on Star Trek: First Contact, or Star Trek in general, feel free to leave a comment below and be sure to pop back for more Star Trek content later in the year.
+Whatever your thoughts on Star Trek: First Contact, or Star Trek in general, feel free to leave a comment below and be sure to check out my other Star Trek content.